lidofinance/alerting-forta/ethereum-operations/README.md

 **Alerts:**

-- SLOPPY-LIDO-ORACLE - Detect oracles than has not participated in quorum for a long time
+- SLOPPY-LIDO-ORACLE - Detect oracles that has not participated in quorum for a long time
 - LIDO-ORACLE-OVERDUE - Delay in Oracles report
 - LIDO-ORACLE-LOW-BALANCE - Low balance of the Lido Oracle
 - LIDO-ORACLE-REPORT - Details about the latest oracle report